New students can waive the placement test and bypass developmental courses in a few different ways:

 Unweighted High School GPA

-High School Unweighted GPA equal to or greater than 2.6 and completion of four high school math courses (Algebra 1, Geometry, Algebra II, and a fourth math suitable for college admissions: Advanced Functions and Modeling, Analytical Geometry, Calculus, AP statistics, Discrete Mathematics, Integrated Mathematics IV, Mindset, Pre-Calculus, Probability & Statistics, Trigonometry).
+High School Unweighted GPA equal to or greater than 2.6 and completion of four high school math courses (Algebra 1, Geometry, Algebra II (or the Standard Course of Study equivalents) and one additional math course.

 ACT or SAT Score